 Milestone Officer PFH By when Northstowe Energy and Utilities: to complete a detailed risk assessment and feasibility study to enable the Northstowe Sustainable Energy Partnership (NSEP) to be progressed.
-Tim Wetherfield CS&CP Q1 2007 15 It is likely that the departure of the Strategic Development Officer in mid-August will have some affect on progress.
-This vacant post will be advertised in early September but it is not clear when a replacement w probably not be filled before late November at the earliest.
-Given that this project is approaching a critica will do their best to provide cover.
-However, in view of their own, existing workload pressures, the capaci be noted."
-Progress has been made in the following areas: The Waste, Energy and Utilities Section 106 Topic Group has actively progressed the energy grid/Chrelevant details are now included in the latest draft Heads of Terms.
-Renewables East (an NSEP member) has recently completed its own study, which assessed the viat regional ESCo that would deliver biomass CHP in all new large-scale developments across the East findings were reported to the Northstowe Member Reference Group on 8 August.
-Arups have been commissioned by a joint venture between Gallaghers and English Partnerships to pand utilities strategy for Northstowe: this study (due to be reported in late 2006) is reviewing the prosignid/CHP/ESCo and considering the developers' approach to the potential involvement of external patential final partners of ensuring CHP provision at Northstowe and progressing the NSEP.
-The air be to identify the best means of ensuring CHP provision at Northstowe and progressing the NSEP.
-Will be for an SCDC invest to save' opportunity, it will be very important to maintain SCDC's corporate from now until the Strategic Development Officer post is filled. the speed of fill be in place.
-I point, other of ty constraints of the constraints of England: the corepare a new pect of an eneuron of the works of It will Ifficers should Sept: Shing a e energy rgy EP). to hop will option •
+Tim Wetherfield CS&CP Q1 2007 15 It is likely that the departure of the Strategic Development Officer in mid-August will have some affect on a progress.
+This vacant post will be advertised in early September but it is not clear when a replacement will probably not be filled before late November at the earliest.
+Given that this project is approaching a critical will do their best to provide cover.
+However, in view of their own, existing workload pressures, the capacit be noted."
+Progress has been made in the following areas: The Waste, Energy and Utilities Section 106 Topic Group has actively progressed the energy grid/CH relevant details are now included in the latest draft Heads of Terms.
+Renewables East (an NSEP member) has recently completed its own study, which assessed the viab regional ESCo that would deliver biomass CHP in all new large-scale developments across the East (findings were reported to the Northstowe Member Reference Group on 8 August.
+Arups have been commissioned by a joint venture between Gallaghers and English Partnerships to p and utilities strategy for Northstowe: this study (due to be reported in late 2006) is reviewing the prosp grid/CHP/ESCo and considering the developers' approach to the potential involvement of external particle details are means of ensuring CHP provision at Northstowe and progressing the NSEP.
+The aim be to identify the best means of ensuring CHP provision at Northstowe and progressing the NSEP.
+Gwill be for an SCDC 'invest to save' opportunity, it will be very important to maintain SCDC's corporate from now until the Strategic Development Officer post is filled.
+Il be in place. point, other or y constraints of IP/ESCo conce polity of establish of England: the repare a new pect of an ener repare (eg NSE ate November of the worksl iven that one of It will fficers should ept: shing a e energy rgy EP). to hop will option •